dmvj/swift-book/TSPL.docc/LanguageGuide/StringsAndCharacters.md

 The code below shows four examples of these special characters.
 The `wiseWords` constant contains two escaped double quotation marks.
-The `dollarSign`, `blackHeart`, and `sparklingHeart` constants demonstrate the Unicode scalar format:
+The `dollarSign`, `blackHeart`, and `sparklingHeart` constants demonstrate the Unicode scalar format.

 ```swift
 let wiseWords = "\"Imagination is more important than knowledge\" - Einstein"